 As of May 26, 2009, the USDA began posting all inspection reports for animal breeders, dealers, exhibitors, handlers, research facilities and animal carriers by state.
 See also USDA Animal Welfare Inspection Reports.

-Pfizer contract tests out to Huntingdon Life Sciences (HLS).
-Hungtindon Life Sciences is the 3rd largest contract research organization (CRO) in the world and the largest animal testing facility in all of Europe.
+Pfizer contracts tests out to Huntingdon Life Sciences (HLS).
+Huntingdon Life Sciences is the 3rd largest contract research organization (CRO) in the world and the largest animal testing facility in all of Europe.
 Firms hire HLS to conduct animal toxicity tests for agrochemicals, petrochemicals, household products, pharmaceutical drugs and toxins.HLS has a long history of gross animal welfare violations.
 See also Huntingdon Life Sciences.

-- Freda C. Lewis-Hall - Executive VP, Chief Medical Officer
+- Freda C. Lewis-Hall, Chief Medical Officer and Executive Vice President

 - Dennis A. Ausiello

 - Frances D. Fergusson

 - Constance J. Horner, former guest scholar at the Brookings Institution, White House staff member under George W. Bush

 - George A. Lorch

 - Santanu Narayen, President and CEO of Adobe Systems